Gasoline: Australia

-Legislation requires retailers to label fuels containing ethanol on the dispenser, and limits ethanol use to 10 percent of gasoline in Australia.
-Such gasoline is commonly called E10 by major brands, and it is cheaper than regular unleaded gasoline.
+Australia uses both E10 (up to 10% ethanol) and E85 (up to 85% ethanol) in its gasoline.
+New South Wales mandated biofuel in its Biofuels Act 2007, and Queensland had a biofuel mandate since 2017.
+Fuel pumps must be clearly labeled with its ethanol/biodiesel content.

 U.S.

-The federal Renewable Fuel Standard (RFS) effectively requires refiners and blenders to blend renewable biofuels(mostly ethanol) with gasoline, sufficient to meet a growing annual target of total gallons blended.
+The federal Renewable Fuel Standard (RFS) effectively requires refiners and blenders to blend renewable biofuels (mostly ethanol) with gasoline, sufficient to meet a growing annual target of total gallons blended.
 Although the mandate does not require a specific percentage of ethanol, annual increases in the target combined with declining gasoline consumption have caused the typical ethanol content in gasoline to approach 10 percent.
 Most fuel pumps display a sticker that states that the fuel may contain up to 10 percent ethanol, an intentional disparity that reflects the varying actual percentage.
-Until late 2010, fuel retailers were only authorized to sell fuel containing up to 10 percent ethanol (E10), and most vehicle warranties (except for flexible fuel vehicles) authorize fuels that contain no more than 10 percent ethanol.
 In parts of the U.S., ethanol is sometimes added to gasoline without an indication that it is a component.